PREPARING YOU FOR GOING HOME

 • Slight pulling around the stitches or clips as the wound heals

-If your wound becomes painful, red or swollen, starts to ooze pus/blood or clear fluid, or you get a fever consult your family doctor or surgeon straight away in case you have developed a wound infection.
+If your wound becomes painful, red, or swollen, starts to ooze pus/blood or clear fluid, or you get a fever, consult your family doctor or surgeon straight away in case you have developed a wound infection.

-If you have clips, staples or non-dissolving stitches in your wound when you go home, these usually need to be removed by your surgeon/family doctor or as an outpatient 10-14 days after your operation.
-Dissolvable stitches are used under the skin and these can take some months to dissolve completely.
+If you have clips, staples, or non-dissolving stitches in your wound when you go home, these usually need to be removed by your surgeon/family doctor or as an outpatient 10-14 days after your operation.
+Dissolvable stitches are used under the skin, and these can take some months to dissolve completely.

 Your bowels

-Changes in diet, activity and medications can lead to irregular bowel habits, but this usually goes back to normal with time.
-A well-balanced diet, including plenty of fluid and exercise is beneficial.
+Changes in diet, activity, and medications can lead to irregular bowel habits, but this usually goes back to normal with time.
+A well-balanced diet, including plenty of fluid and exercise, is beneficial.

 Activity

-If you have been given specific instructions about activity from your surgeon or physiotherapist please follow these closely to help your recovery.
+If you have been given specific instructions about activity from your surgeon or physiotherapist, please follow these closely to help your recovery.
 Otherwise, simply increase the amount of exercise you do gradually.
-For example you might decide to take a short walk two or three times a day and slowly increase the distance over a few weeks.
+For example, you might decide to take a short walk two or three times a day and slowly increase the distance over a few weeks.

 If a certain movement hurts, avoid it where possible until you get your strength back.
-Movements that cause discomfort can include bending and stretching, lifting heavy weights (including children), pulling and pushing (like vacuuming or lawn mowing).
+Movements that cause discomfort can include bending and stretching, lifting heavy weights (including children), and pulling and pushing (like vacuuming or lawn mowing).

 Sexual relations

-If you have been given specific instructions about sexual relations from your surgeon, please follow these, otherwise there is no set rule about the time at which you can resume your usual sexual relations.
+If you have been given specific instructions about sexual relations from your surgeon, please follow these, otherwise, there is no set rule about the time at which you can resume your usual sexual relations.
 If you experience pain or discomfort during sexual activity we recommend that you wait a little longer.
 This is natural and will improve as you get stronger and fitter.

 Driving